-May 10, Wednesday, Day 30 – ICW MM 516 somewhere between Beaufort and Charlestown, SC
+May 10, Wednesday, Day 30 – ICW MM 516 somewhere between Beaufort and Charlestown, South Carolina

-We got everything done (picked up refurbished symmetrical and balanced propellers – a 4 hour drive) and changed the oil a two person 3+ hour job because it was the first time) and did our grocery shopping.
+We got everything done that we planned today.
+I picked up refurbished symmetrical and balanced propellers – a 4 hour drive and Dirk changed the oil which was a two person, 3+ hour job because it was the first time and we did our grocery shopping.
 With help from the marina we were off again for another 4 hours before we found a spot for the night.
 It was low tide, and so we needed to follow warnings from Active Captain, a valuable cruising tool that all cruisers can use and contribute to.
-You can see how low the tide is.
+You can see how low the tide is by seeing how high the dock and boat sit above water.
 I took a picture of some of the guidance that we need to figure out as we go.

 It has heated up here in So.
 Carolina – it was in the 90’s even on our boat, and since the black flies and no-see-ums are out, we can’t keep our doors open to enjoy the breeze.
 But once the sun went down it is cool enough to sleep again.